skx/yal/PRIMITIVES.md

   * Run the given body N times.
 * `repeated`
   * Return a list of length N whose elements are all X.
+* `replace`
+  * Replace any item of a list matching BEFORE with AFTER.
 * `require`
   * Allow loading a file, by name.
 * `rest`